 Qualifications for Appointment

-- License Requirements: You must possess a valid license to operate a motor vehicle in New York State at the time of appointment and continuously thereafter.
+- License Requirement: You must possess a valid license to operate a motor vehicle in New York State at the time of appointment and continuously thereafter.

-- Your physical and medical condition and agility will be evaluated to ensure that you are able to satisfactorily perform the duties of this position with or without reasonable accommodation.
-To obtain a complete statement of the physical and medical standards is now available.
+- Physical/Medical Requirements: Your physical and medical condition will be evaluated to ensure that you are able to satisfactorily perform the duties of this position with or without reasonable accommodation.
+A complete statement of the physical and medical standards is now available.
 A medical examination will be required prior to appointment, and you are responsible for payment of the clinical laboratory test fee.
-Please note that the medical exam includes psychological and drug screening.
+Please note that the medical examination includes psychological and drug screening.
 Appointees to this position may be required to undergo periodic medical examinations to reassess their ability to perform the essential duties of the position.

 - Your high school diploma or equivalency diploma must have been awarded by a high school or educational institution or one recognized by the NYS Education Department as following acceptable educational practices.
 If your high school diploma was awarded by an educational institution outside the United States and its territories, you must provide independent verification of equivalency.
 You can write to the Examination Information Desk of the NYS Department of Civil Service for a list of acceptable companies who provide this service.
 You must pay the required evaluation fee.

-- This examination uses the same test as the Mental Health Therapy Aide Trainee and Developmental Disabilities Secure Care Treatment Aide Trainee examination.
+- This examination uses the same test as the Developmental Disabilities Secure Care Treatment Aide Trainee examination.
 A candidate cannot be tested more than once during the same test form period.
-Each test form period runs from September 1st through August 15th.
+Each test form period runs from September 1st through August 15th of the following year.
 If you take the test more than once during the same test form period, you will not receive a score for the second test.

-- If you are successful on this examination, your name will be placed on both the transition and open-competitive lists used by your DDSO facility.
+- If you are successful on this examination, your name will be placed on both the transition and open-competitive lists used by your OPWDD facility.
 You may request that your score be transferred to Direct Support Assistant Trainee and Developmental Disabilities Secure Care Treatment Aide Trainee transition and/or open-competitive lists at other OPWDD facilities.
-You may also have your score transferred to the open-competitive list for Mental Health Therapy Aide Trainee for positions at Office of Mental Health (OMH) settings.
 Instructions on how to have your score transferred will be included on your written test score notice.

 Subject of Examination

-- Dealing with daily situations in an OMH/OPWDD setting - These questions test for the ability to apply common sense in dealing with daily situations encountered by direct care staff in OMH and OPWDD settings.
+- Dealing with daily situations in an OPWDD setting - These questions test for the ability to apply common sense in dealing with daily situations encountered by direct care staff in OPWDD settings.
 No specific knowledge or training is needed to answer these questions.